cjam/react-native-spotify-remote/CONTRIBUTING.md

 #### Updating `react-native-spotify-remote` in Example

-If you're doing work on the `react-native-spotify-remote` package (i.e. modifying the api or Typescript), you'll need to update the package that is installed in the example app before using your changes.
+Changes in the `react-native-spotify-remote` package (i.e. modifying the api or Typescript) should be automatically reloaded within the example app.

-From `example/` run `yarn update-package`

-This will build the package and reinstall it in the example app.

-> NOTE: When doing this, it's very likely that you will need to restart the `example` packager/server.

 ### Updating Spotify iOS SDK